 Walter Strauss | www.walterstrauss.com

-Fingerstyle guitarist Walter Strauss’s multi-layered style draws on American roots, jazz, classical, and cultural guitar traditions – but what makes his playing utterly unique is how it is informed by other global stringed instruments.
+Fingerstyle guitarist Walter Strauss’s multi-layered style draws on American roots, classical, and cultural guitar traditions – but what makes his playing utterly unique is how it is informed by other global stringed instruments.
 He has delved deep into the harp traditions of West Africa, integrating elements of their richly layered styles and rhythmic sensibilities with his own, and rendering traditional pieces on the guitar.
-Walter has collaborated with revered practitioners of the kora (the 21-stringed West African harp) and with early kamale ngoni (hunter’s harp) innovator Mamadou Sidibe.
+Walter has collaborated with some of the great kora players of Mali (the 21-stringed West African harp) and with early kamale ngoni (hunter’s harp) innovator Mamadou Sidibe.
 Malian kora legend Toumani Diabate calls Walter’s guitar rendering of the music of the kora “inspirational”, and proposed Walter's collaboration with his son, Sidiki Diabate, a West African star in his own right.

 In addition to his solo CDs and performances across the US & UK, Walter's collaborations have spanned an impressive range of musicians, from maverick multi-instrumentalist Joe Craven and Grammy-winning Malian kora player Mamadou Diabate to Scottish fiddler Johnny Hardie and Grammy-nominated guitar maestro Alex de Grassi.
 He has performed internationally at venues like the Kennedy Center, the Celtic Connections Festival in Scotland, and Le Diplomate in Bamako, Mali.
 Recently, he created music for the Ken Burns documentary film “Defying the Nazis.”